 Exodus Part Three: Deep Dive

-As we venture through the Bible some might find it odd that we are introducing the study of Christ (Christology) here in the Old Testament.
+As we venture through the Bible, some might find it odd that we are introducing the study of Christ (Christology) here in the Old Testament.
 Isn’t the first appearance of Jesus found in the New Testament?
-To this question, I would say “Maybe”!
-Some theologians believe that Jesus appeared as an Angel of the Lord in the Old Testament, whether true or not we can say without a doubt that He is from beginning to end, he is the Alpha and Omega.
+To this question, I would say ‘Maybe’!
+Some theologians believe that Jesus appeared as an Angel of the Lord in the Old Testament, and whether true or not we can say without a doubt that He is from beginning to end, He is the Alpha and Omega.
 Prophetic utterances run throughout the Old Testament and names echo that will be fulfilled in the coming Christ.

-Let’s first look at the controversial topic of the Angel of the Lord, because it is controversial I will present a brief summary so you can study the rest of it yourself if you feel the need too.
-The Angel of the Lord is found in many Old Testament stories, including Gen 16:7 with Sarah’ maidservant Hagar, Genesis 18 The Three Visitors, Genesis 22 when Abraham was about to sacrifice Isaac, Exodus 3:2 who appeared to Moses in the flame of fire, Judges 13:2-25 appearing to the mother of Samson and Daniel 3:25 and in the story of Shadrah, Meschach and Abednego and the fourth man walking around in the fire (and “the fourth looks like a son of the gods”!).
-Some theologians believe that these are an appearance of God, called Theophany and others believe that they are in fact an appearance of Jesus Christ, a Christophany in the Old Testament.
-Imagine this Jesus dropping into history to see how everything is going for his coming hundreds of years later.
-These appearances of the Angel of the Lord only happen in the Old Testament, they stop when Jesus comes to earth in bodily form in the New Testament.
+Let’s first look at the controversial topic of the Angel of the Lord.
+Because it can be controversial, I will present a brief summary so you can study the rest on your own if you’d like to.
+The Angel of the Lord is found in many Old Testament stories, including Genesis 16:7 with Sarah’s maidservant Hagar, Genesis 18 with the Three Visitors, Genesis 22 when Abraham was about to sacrifice Isaac, Exodus 3:2 when the Angel appeared to Moses in the flame of fire, Judges 13:2-25 where he appeared to the mother of Samson and finally, in Daniel 3:25 in the story of Shadrah, Meschach and Abednego, with the fourth man walking around in the fire (and ‘the fourth looks like a son of the gods’!).
+Some theologians believe that these are appearances of God, called Theophany, and others believe that they are, in fact, appearances of Jesus Christ, a Christophany in the Old Testament.
+Imagine this: Jesus dropping into history to see how everything is going leading up to His coming hundreds of years later.
+These appearances of the Angel of the Lord only happen in the Old Testament and they stop when Jesus comes to earth in bodily form in the New Testament.

-Lastly in our quick study of Christology found in the Old Testament I want to mention, Veli-Matti Karkkainen’s book Christology A Global Introduction.
-In this text Karkkainen states that there are names portayed in the Old Testament that we can see clearly find their fulfilment in the person of Jesus Christ.
-Firstly, the term Christ, Christos is the greek equivalent of the Hebrew word Messiah which literally means ‘annointed one’.
-Karkkainen states “While Christos had no special religious significance in Greek culture prior to the influence of ancient Jewish and Christian usage, it had a special religious meaning in the Old Testament.
-The Old Testament contains three categories of persons who are anointed with oil and appointed to a specific task: prophets, priests and kings.”
-He continues “the idea of messiahship was related to the future of Israel, her deliverance from foreign tyranny, and the introduction of a righteous rule.”
-Jesus fulfilled this name, not the way they thought he would but in that all power and authority was given to the Messiah, giving us freedom from all tyranny and he has righteous rule once and for all.
+Lastly in our quick study of Old Testament Christology, I want to mention Veli-Matti Karkkainen’s book Christology: A Global Introduction.
+In this text, Karkkainen states that there are names portayed in the Old Testament that find their fulfilment in the person of Jesus Christ.
+Firstly, the term ‘Christ’.
+Christos is the Greek equivalent of the Hebrew word ‘Messiah’, which literally means ‘annointed one’.
+Karkkainen states ‘While Christos had no special religious significance in Greek culture prior to the influence of ancient Jewish and Christian usage, it had a special religious meaning in the Old Testament.
+The Old Testament contains three categories of persons who are anointed with oil and appointed to a specific task: prophets, priests and kings’.
+He continues ‘the idea of messiahship was related to the future of Israel, her deliverance from foreign tyranny, and the introduction of a righteous rule’.
+Jesus fulfilled this name, not the way they thought He would but in that all power and authority was given to the Messiah, giving us freedom from all tyranny and He has righteous rule once and for all.

 Well that is a really quick intro to Christology, I hope you have enjoyed our study of Jesus in the Old Testament.
-As you can see Jesus was in the beginning pre-existent and walked the journey of history to his coming in the New Testament.
-He is the Angel of the Lord, he is the fulfilment of the Old Testament prophecies, he is the Messiah, Son of God, Son of Man, Lord and King, fulfilling the names of the Old Testament and ushering in a powerful new day!
+Jesus was in the beginning pre-existent and walked the journey of history to His coming in the New Testament.
+He is the Angel of the Lord, He is the fulfilment of the Old Testament prophecies, He is the Messiah, Son of God, Son of Man, Lord and King, fulfilling the names of the Old Testament and ushering in a powerful new day!